Nu-AI/Livid-About-COVID/README.md

 [![DOI](https://zenodo.org/badge/248896172.svg)](https://zenodo.org/badge/latestdoi/248896172)

+#### Notice of Upcoming Code Release
+Our latest codebase featuring the SIRNet architecture will be made available in the coming week.

 # Livid about COVID
 COVID-19 has impacted the State of Texas and the world in unprecedented ways.
 The goal of our work is to help the City of San Antonio and the State of Texas in understanding the spread